 Repeated attacks or lingering symptoms require more progressive treatment.
 Some of these treatments include:

-- Conservative therapy begins with physical therapy and may include injections, Cognitive Behavioral Therapy, and coping skills.
-In some cases, a restricted lifestyle may be necessary in the hope the symptoms will subside over time.
-A course of nonsurgical treatment usually runs four to six weeks.
+Conservative therapy begins with physical therapy and may include injections, Cognitive Behavioral Therapy, and coping skills.
+In some cases, a restricted lifestyle may be necessary for the symptoms to subside over time.
+A course of non-surgical treatment usually runs for four to six weeks.

 How to Avoid a Bulging Disc

 Although the intervertebral discs begin to show wear and tear with age, there are things you can do to help avoid a bulging disc.

 Maintain healthy body weight.
 Excess weight creates extra stress on the back.
 By losing weight and/or maintaining a healthy weight, it is possible to reduce the stress on the lower back.